oracle-livelabs/oci/oci-dataflow/data-platform/00-introduction/introduction.md

 ## About this workshop

-OCI Data Flow service is a fully managed serverless Spark as a service.
-OCI Data Flow makes it easy to run Spark applications to process stream data and perform heavy-weight stream operations including machine learning.
-In today's workshop, we will cover a typical streaming-related use case from the manufacturing industry.

 ### Workshop Architecture
-data-platform-livelab.png
+OCI Data Platform
 ![Workshop Architecture](images/data-platform-livelab.png "Workshop architecture")
+OCI Data Flow service is a fully managed Spark as a service.
+OCI Data Flow makes it easy to run Spark applications to process stream data and perform heavy-weight stream operations including machine learning.
+In today's workshop, we will use OCI Data Flow as a key data processing engine.
 ![Fully managed Spark from OCI Data FLow](images/manufacturing-app-architecture.png "Zooming into OCI Data Flow")

 Estimated Workshop Time: 120 minutes